 Training for the Olympics is rigorous work.
-Loads of training, specially tailored diets, and a strict schedule might seem like all work and no play.
-A lot of us regular folks will hit up happy hour to blow off steam after a long week at work, but are Olympians allowed to drink alcohol?
-The answer is murkier than a draft beer at a British pub, but the short answer seems to be that there is no official Olympic policy against athletes consuming alcohol in their free time.
+Years of effort, specially tailored diets, and a strict schedule might seem like all work and no play.
+A lot of regular folks will hit up happy hour to blow off steam after a long week at their jobs, but can Olympians do the same?
+The rules at the Summer 2021 Olympics cover all kinds of health-related restrictions, but there seems to be no official policy against Olympic athletes consuming alcohol in their free time.